smarkio/smarkio-supplier-api-client/README.md

 Installation and usage with Composer
 ----------

-Needs to be changed

 Add the following to your composer.json file in order to fetch the latest stable version of the project:

 ```
 {
     "require": {
-        "adclick/leadoffice-api": "*"
+        "adclick/smarkio-supplier": "*"
     }
 }
 ```

-Then, in order to use the accelerators on your own PHP file, add the following:
+Then, in order to use the accelerator on your own PHP file, add the following:

 ```
 require '[COMPOSER_VENDOR_PATH]/autoload.php';